yuyosa/CP3407/user_stories/user_stories.md

 ## Title:
 Book a Same-Day Cleaning Service
 ## Description:
-As a client, I want to schedule a cleaning service through the My Clean system so that I can book a cleaning session at my preferred date and time.
-I should be able to choose the type of service I want (e.g., regular cleaning, deep cleaning, move-in/move-out cleaning) and specify the size of my home.
-The system should show real-time availability and allow me to confirm the booking with a simple, user-friendly interface.
-This helps ensure the process is fast, clear, and convenient for both clients and the cleaning team.
+As a user with an urgent cleaning need (e.g., unexpected guests), I want to view real-time availability of local cleaners on the website, filter by services offered (e.g., "pet hair removal" or "post-construction cleanup"), and confirm a booking within 30 minutes.
+The system should show upfront pricing with no hidden fees and send a live tracking link for the cleaner’s arrival.
 ### Priority: high
 ### Estimate: 2 days

 # User Story 4:
 ## Title:
-BookNest – Web Platform for Library Book Management
+ Book a Same-Day Cleaning Service
+Priority：medium
 ## Description:
 As a user with an urgent cleaning need (e.g., unexpected guests), I want to view real-time availability of local cleaners on the website, filter by services offered (e.g., "pet hair removal" or "post-construction cleanup"), and confirm a booking within 30 minutes.
 The system should show upfront pricing with no hidden fees and send a live tracking link for the cleaner’s arrival.
 ### Priority: High
 ### Estimate: 2 days